-Ultimately, though, Smoke’s decision to hang it up manifested from a promise he made to his dad when he was just a kid, which Tony revealed to Kyle Petty during an interview on the NBC Sports YouTube channel series “Coffee With Kyle.”
+A couple years back, NASCAR fans were buzzing with the rumor that Tony may have been eyeing a return to the sport.
+Now, he may make a one-race appearance sometime down the road, but his career as a full-time NASCAR driver is over and done with.
+His decision to ultimately hang it up for good probably wasn't an easy one, but it actually all stems from a promise he made to his dad when he was just a kid, which he revealed to Kyle Petty during an interview on the NBC Sports YouTube channel series "Coffee With Kyle" back in 2018.

-"I got to where I was mad on Thursdays that I was leaving to go do what I was doing and I was like, 'this isn?t right,'” the Stewart-Haas Racing co-owner said.
+"I got to where I was mad on Thursdays that I was leaving to go do what I was doing and I was like, 'this isn't right,'" Stewart said.

 Discussing his thoughts on the new generation of NASCAR drivers and his reputation as a hothead, Stewart also dished on his shifting perspectives on racing as he's gotten older.